natsuhiko/rasqual/README.md

 The order of the samples **MUST** be the same as that in the master VCF.
 The chromosome IDs in the master VCF **MUST** also be the same as in those BAM files.
 Before using the script, please make sure the latest tabix (http://www.htslib.org/doc/tabix.html) is installed in your environment.

-Note that, assay_type specifies the minimum and maximum fragment length to filter out extremely short/long paired-end fragments and can be omitted in general.
-The latest createASVCF.sh filter out AS read by means of QC criteria (mapping quality, etc.).
-You may also want to filter out some reads a priori, using GATK ASEReadCounter (https://www.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_rnaseq_ASEReadCounter.php).
+Note that, *assay_type* specifies the minimum and maximum fragment length to filter out extremely short/long paired-end fragments and can be omitted in general.
+The latest createASVCF.sh can filter out AS read by means of QC criteria (mapping quality, max number of mismatches, etc.).
+See the usage of *qcFilterBam* in the ASVCF directory.
+You may also want to filter out reads a priori using other software, such as GATK ASEReadCounter (https://www.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_rnaseq_ASEReadCounter.php).

 ## Permutation test